 SQL Monitor provides all the additional functionality necessary to monitor your AG for up time, availability, current status and performance with appropriate monitoring, alerts and metrics, on both the Primary and Secondary nodes.

 If you click on any of the servers or instances, you'll see the standard overview screen for that server or instance.
-If you click on the AG itself, you'll see a new overview, specific to the AG, as shown in Figure 31.
+If you click on the AG itself, you'll see an overview, specific to the AG, as shown in Figure 21.